 1998 - LOCK STOCK AND TWO SMOKING BARRELS

 Ozwald Boateng provides the wardrobe for a variety of the male cast members

-in Guy Ritchie's cult movie Lock, Stock & Two Smoking Barrels, which including
+in Guy Ritchie's cult movie Lock, Stock & Two Smoking Barrels, featuring

 Jason Statham and Nick Moran.
-Later that year, members of the male cast would t in a special Ozwald Boateng show in London.
+Later that year, members of the male cast would be in a special Ozwald Boateng show in London.

 2000 - BRITISH FASHION AWARD